Sotty75/sdl-prototype/development_diary.md

 I have reworked the test tiled map to use a better tiles resolution (now they are 16x16 pixels) and implemented the logic to handle polygonal colliders in the map, required to work with slopes.

-## October 20, 2025
+## December 6, 2025

-Started to work on a different branch to migrate my rendering logic to SDL_GPU as it looks like the way to go.
+Back to the developer diary.
+I was not away, but instead I have been working on a separate branch where I have beens tudying how to migrate the project to use SDL_GPU as it opens up to better control of the entire engine.
+I reached the point where i can "comfortably" work with Quads, which is the first step in order to replicate the same rendering loginc i have in main using standard SDL functions.

+Now it is time to move to the next step, which is, again, rendering our tile set.
+I will have to rething how to pass the tilemap information to the render cycle, but the challenge is taken.

 ## Later